-This site is the online companion to the book GIS for Science: Applying Mapping and Spatial Analytics.
-It contains online resources that complement the case studies featured in the book, and also the Technology Showcase feature articles in the appendix.
+This site is the online companion to both volumes 1 and 2 of GIS for Science: Applying Mapping and Spatial Analytics.
+It contains online resources that complement the case studies featured in the books, and also the Technology Showcase vignettes in each appendix.

 The book details the work of real-world scientists using geographic information systems (GIS) to expand our understanding of the world.
 They are part of a global effort to find ways to sustain a livable environment for all life on the planet.
 At Esri, we call this The Science of Where®, a concept that merges our impulse to dream, discover, and understand with the rigor and discipline of the scientific process and the foundation of geography.
 As such, GIS provides a framework for applying science to almost every human endeavor as we aspire to transform the world through mapping and analytics.